JetBrains/intellij-platform-plugin-template/README.md

 The recommended method for plugin development involves using the [Gradle][gradle] setup with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] installed.
 The `gradle-intellij-plugin` makes it possible to run the IDE with your plugin and publish your plugin to JetBrains Marketplace Repository.

 > **NOTE:** Make sure to always upgrade to the latest version of `gradle-intellij-plugin`.

-A project built using the IntelliJ Platform Plugin Template includes a Gradle configuration that's already been set up.
+A project built using the IntelliJ Platform Plugin Template includes a Gradle configuration already set up.
 Feel free to read through the [Using Gradle][docs:using-gradle] articles to understand your build better and learn how to customize it.

 The most significant parts of the current configuration are: